James Childers

 James E. Childers (February 8, 1964 – June 2, 2009) was a confessed American serial killer and arsonist.
 On June 1, 2009, he sent a package of letters and a two-hour long recording to the police station in Clarksburg, West Virginia, which contained his confessions to at least five murders and four arsons.
 After examining his testimony, authorities located the bodies of two women at the places indicated by Childers, and soon after, they moved in to arrest him.
 Upon learning this, Childers committed suicide by shooting himself in the head.

 Biography

 Little is known about Childers' childhood.
 He was born on February 8, 1964, and he grew up on a 96-acre farm his family owned in Copen.
-After leaving school, Childers moved to Clarksburg, where in the following years he took up many jobs, mainly in the construction industry and later a handyman.
+After leaving school, Childers moved to Clarksburg, where in the following years he took up many jobs, mainly in the construction industry and later as a handyman.
 In the late 1990s, he began to show signs of depression, and began to abuse both alcohol and drugs, for which he had to undergo treatment.
 Despite this, he was considered a law-abiding citizen, with his friends and acquaintances describing him as a friendly man who would help neighbors with chores, and was often strolling around the city.